rtbrick/bngblaster/docsrc/sources/configuration/index.rst

 Configuration
 =============

-The BNG Blastert configuration is presented as a JSON file.
+The BNG Blaster configuration is presented as a JSON file.
 This configuration must include at least one interface function.

 .. code-block:: json